Defending glyphosate: A 'Roundup' of German agribusiness sentiments | DW | 27.05.2019

 Critics of the herbicide in Brandenburg are quick to demand that weeds be removed mechanically, but Peters says they usually fail to mention the downsides of such an approach.

-"Yes, another cultivation strategy would indeed be to remove the weeds mechanically with tractor-driven ploughs," Peters admits.
+"Yes, another cultivation strategy would indeed be to remove the weeds mechanically with tractor-driven plows," Peters admits.
 "But that would cost a lot more energy and increase the use of diesel enormously and our CO2 emissions respectively.
 Food products would become more expensive," he notes.
-"And using ploughs extensively would harm our fields as it would worsen our already existing wind erosion problems."
+"And using plows extensively would harm our fields as it would worsen our already existing wind erosion problems."

 Nonetheless, it looks like the use of glyphosate in agriculture in the EU is on its way out despite the period of grace it was given two years ago.
 So, is there anything to replace it?